stormpath/stormpath-sdk-python/docs/index.rst

 A long time ago, in a galaxy far, far away, there lived a programmer named John.
 John was a happy developer, and built many websites for his clients.

-One day, John got a reauest from a client to build user account support into their application.
+One day, John got a request from a client to build user account support into their application.
 This client wanted to allow users on the website to create accounts, verify these accounts via email, and securely manage these users (login, logout, etc.).